What Is the Purpose of Mulch?

 Advantages of Organic Mulch

-Benefits of using organic mulch include:
+Benefits of using organic materials include:

 • Long-term improvement of soil nutrient level